The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 Try for FREE

 So, you should make requests through a proxy service.
-In detail, a proxy server acts as an intermediary between your scraper and your target website.
-That means that the website server sees the proxy server's IP, not yours.
+In detail, it acts as an intermediary between your scraper and your target website.
+That means the website server sees the proxy server's IP, not yours.

 Learn more on how to rotate proxies in Python.

 Some websites rely on advanced anti-scraping techniques based on user behavior analytics.
-These technologies look for patterns in user behavior to understand whether the user is human or not.
+These technologies look for patterns in user behavior to understand whether the user is human.
 The idea behind them is that humans don't follow patterns when navigating a website.

-So, you may need to make your web scraper appear human in the eyes of these anti-scraping technologies.
-You can achieve this by introducing random offset and mouse movements into your web scraping logic, as well as clicking on random links.
+You may need to make your web scraper appear human in the eyes of these anti-scraping technologies.
+You can achieve this by introducing random offset and mouse movements into your web scraping logic and clicking on random links.

 Honeypot websites are decoy sites containing false data.
-Similarly, honeypot traps are also hidden links that legitimate users cannot see in the browser.
-Honeypot links usually have the CSS display property set to "none" so that users cannot see them.
+Similarly, honeypot traps are hidden links that legitimate users can't see in the browser.
+Honeypot links usually have the CSS display property set to "none," so users can't see them.

-When the web scraper visits a honeypot website, an anti-scraping system can track it and study its behavior.
+When the web scraper visits a honeypot website, an anti-scraping system can track and study its behavior.
 Then, the protection system can use the collected data to recognize and block your scraper.
-You can avoid honeypot websites by making sure that the website the scraper is targeting is the real one.
+You can avoid honeypot websites by ensuring that the website the scraper is targeting is real.

 One of the most effective web scraping best practices is to cache all HTTP requests and responses performed by your scraper.
 For example, you can store this information in a database or log file.

-If you download all the HTML pages visited during the crawler process, you can then perform new scraping iterations offline.
-This is great for extracting data you weren't interested in during the first iteration.
+You can perform new scraping iterations offline if you download all the HTML pages visited during the crawler process.
+That is great for extracting data you weren't interested in during the first iteration.

 If saving the entire HTML document represents a problem in terms of disk space, consider storing only the most important HTML elements in string format in a database.